There are too many reasons to count for why should box.

 If you can handle boxing training, you can become whatever you want.
 Between the technical training, mental concentration, toughness and physical conditioning, there is no room for laziness or non-commitment.

 The discipline you develop in boxing can be applied to anything.

 6th Reason to Box: Boxing teaches you how to have fun

 There’s nothing more enjoyable than slugging it out for a few rounds.
 It’s great stress relief and you’re getting in shape.
-Boxing is the first time many people are objectively judged.
+Boxing is also the first time many people are objectively judged.
 This assessment gives them a goal and a challenge to overcome.

 There aren’t many things which challenge you like boxing.
 When you find something challenging, you have to stick with it because overcoming challenges is key to happiness.